 Described in the guides as French, the menu is more Modern French, with its tinges of German and Japanese influences – hence the label Modern French may be more apt.
 For starters, the more complicated tasters from the trio comprised corn cake, with chorizo and jelly, and rice tuile with black sesame, goose liver and smoked eel – which didn’t go down as well, as the simpler pastry finger, filled with herbs.

-The menu options comprised of an assortment of game with robust sauces, that were mixed; again, in a more Modern, instead of regional/traditional French.
-Venison with apricot; which is more of an English take on the similar, such as Venison with redcurrant or cranberry, preceded by the deboned quail mixed with the thigh meat, producing a deep coloured and rich jus, which came presented as a Maki Roll.
+The menu options comprised of an assortment of game with robust sauces, that were mixed; again, with a modern twist, instead of regional/traditional French.
+Venison with apricot; which is more of an English take on the similar, such as Venison with redcurrant or cranberry, preceded by the deboned quail mixed with the thigh meat, which produced a deep coloured and rich jus, and came presented as a Maki Roll.
 These were excellently executed, rich, fine dishes that were served to high standards.

-The service was impeccable, without any over ceremonious hovering at impromptu moments.
+The service was impeccable, without any over ceremonious hovering.
 The wine list was extensive, and varied; although undeniably mostly French.

 Auberge De L’Ill is located at: